 All Hatcheries —

-6. What is the relationship between basinwide hatchery production and the survival and growth of naturally produced fish in freshwater, estuarine, and ocean habitats?
+6. What is the relationship between basinwide hatchery production and the survival and growth of naturally produced fish in their habitat (e.g., freshwater, estuarine, and ocean habitats)?

-7. What effect do hatchery fish have on other species in the freshwater and estuarine habitats where they are released?
+7. What effect do hatchery fish have on other species in the habitats where they are released (e.g., Mainstem, tributaries, freshwater and estuarine)?

 (2) Hydrosystem